Incentive-compatible public transportation fares with random inspection: Baseline model

+Therefore every direct ticketing strategy gives the same payoff, namely $u_i(x,y)-\alpha q(x,y,\lambda)$.
+In particular, buying the full ticket for the direct path is optimal for every passenger, so $p^*$ is incentive-compatible.
+The same calculation shows that every passenger's payoff under that choice is exactly $u_i(x,y)-\alpha q(x,y,\lambda)$, so $p^*$ is full-surplus-extracting.

+It remains to show maximality among incentive-compatible prices.
+Consider any pricing scheme $\tilde p$ under which passengers optimally choose full payment.
+Fix a passenger traveling from $x$ to $y$, and again reduce attention to the direct path by Lemma~\ref{lem:directRoute}.
+Let $C$ be the set of intervals on which she buys coverage, with respect to a partition as above.
+Her fare payment is $\sum_{j\in C}\tilde p(t_{j-1},t_j)$.
+If

+then deviating to the same path but buying no ticket on those covered intervals would strictly increase her payoff.
+Therefore every incentive-compatible payment made by a passenger traveling from $x$ to $y$ is bounded above by

+Thus no incentive-compatible pricing scheme can generate more fare revenue from that passenger than $p^*$ does.
+Integrating over all origin-destination pairs, no incentive-compatible pricing scheme yields higher total fare revenue than $p^*$.
+Hence $p^*$ is maximal among incentive-compatible pricing schemes. \end{proof}

+The assumption of risk neutrality is convenient for identifying the highest incentive-compatible price in expected-value terms.
+For a risk-averse passenger, the certain payment $p^*(x,y)=\alpha q(x,y,\lambda)$ is weakly preferred to any lottery with the same mean generated by traveling uncovered, so the pricing scheme $p^*$ remains incentive-compatible under risk aversion.
+Indeed, the maximal incentive-compatible price is strictly \emph{higher} under risk aversion: because a risk-averse rider values the uncertain fine lottery below its expected value, a fare above $\alpha q(x,y,\lambda)$ can be charged while still deterring evasion.
+The risk-neutral prices derived here are therefore conservative lower bounds on what could be sustained with risk-averse riders, and the revenue comparisons in the application understate the revenue achievable under a more realistic behavioral assumption.

 Next, we consider the distribution of inspectors $\lambda$.
-The focus of this paper are the prices and the incentives that they induce on strategic passengers, and therefore we have taken the distribution of inspectors as given.
-However, understanding what would be the ``optimal'' choice for that distribution is important if we want to understand whether the scenarios that we will consider can be deemed as \emph{reasonable}.
+The focus of this paper is on prices and the incentives they induce on strategic passengers, and therefore we have taken the inspection distribution as given.
+However, understanding the revenue-maximizing inspection distribution is useful for interpreting whether the scenarios we consider are reasonable.

-A distribution of inspector $\lambda$ is \textbf{revenue-maximizing} if it maximizes the revenues of a transportation authority under some revenue-maximizing pricing scheme.\footnote{Remember that the revenue from the fines themselves are not part of the authorities' revenues.}.
-The following shows the revenue-maximizing inspector distribution is rather simple.
+A distribution of inspectors $\lambda$ is \textbf{revenue-maximizing} if it maximizes the transportation authority's revenues under a revenue-maximizing pricing scheme.
+The next proposition shows that the problem is particularly simple once Proposition~\ref{prop1} is established.